simiion12/Labs/Year3/TMPS/Lab3/README.md

 1. **Decorator Pattern** (`AlertDecorator`)

     Used to dynamically add weather alerts to weather reports based on conditions.
 The decorator wraps the weather report object and adds alert functionality without modifying the original report structure.
+This decorator enhances weather reports by analyzing temperature and wind conditions to generate appropriate weather alerts.
+It seamlessly combines these alerts with the original report while maintaining the original report's interface.
+The enhancement process is transparent to the client, allowing for dynamic addition of alert functionality without disrupting the existing report structure.

 ```python
 class AlertDecorator: